razhayat/isguard-ts/README.md

 # isguard-ts
-A powerful `typescript` library that helps you build your type guards.<br/>
+A powerful `typescript` library that helps you build type guards.<br/>
 `isguard-ts` utilizes the `typescript` compiler to ensure the type guards are type safe and fast to create.

 ## Some of our built-in types